New Biden rules for ICE point to fewer arrests and deportations, and a more restrained agency

 Agents seeking to arrest fugitives outside of jails and prisons will need prior approval from the agency’s director in Washington justifying the decision while explaining how the enforcement action “constitutes an appropriate allocation of limited resources,” according to a draft memo circulating at the agency.

-“They’ve abolished ICE without abolishing ICE,” said one distraught official who was not authorized to speak to the media.
+“They’ve abolished ICE without abolishing ICE,” said one distraught official who spoke on the condition of anonymity because that person was not authorized to speak to the media.
 “The pendulum swing is so extreme.
 It literally feels like we’ve gone from the ability to fully enforce our immigration laws to now being told to enforce nothing.”

-The draft guidelines are awaiting approval by the Department of Homeland Security Secretary Alejandro Mayorkas, who was confirmed by the senate Tuesday.
+The draft guidelines are awaiting approval by Department of Homeland Security Secretary Alejandro Mayorkas, who was confirmed by the Senate on Tuesday.

-ICE officials say anyone in the United States unlawfully will still be subject to arrest, including people who committed crimes and were released before the memo was issued.
+ICE officials say anyone unlawfully in the United States will still be subject to arrest, including people who committed crimes and were released before the memo was issued.
 Crimes such as sex offenses remain a top priority, they said.

 “The commission of an aggravated felony is the most conclusive proof of a public safety threat,” ICE spokeswoman Jenny Burke said in a statement.
 “ICE retains its unlimited discretion to evaluate any conduct in defining a public safety threat.”

 Trump made ICE a major tool of his domestic policy agenda, lavishing agents with praise and exhorting them to deport “millions” of immigrants.
-ICE officials said they continued to prioritize criminals under Trump, but the agency’s more-aggressive enforcement posture also deported families, business owners with community ties, and minor traffic offenders, triggering a backlash that included calls from some Democrats to “abolish ICE.”
+ICE officials said they continued to prioritize criminals under Trump, but the agency’s more aggressive enforcement posture also caused the deportation of families, business owners with community ties, and minor traffic offenders, triggering a backlash that included calls from some Democrats to “abolish ICE.”

-Biden, who on the campaign trail expressed remorse for the relatively high number of deportations that occurred under President Obama, pledged to rein in and reform ICE, but not eliminate it.
+President Biden, who on the campaign trail expressed remorse for the relatively high number of deportations that occurred under President Barack Obama, pledged to rein in and reform ICE, but not eliminate it.

-ICE officials chafing at the new rules under Biden say they were expecting major changes but not the kind of restrictions on agents that have been outlined in preliminary memos and emails obtained by The Post.
+ICE officials chafing at the new rules under Biden say they were expecting major changes, but not the kind of restrictions on agents that have been outlined in preliminary memos and emails obtained by The Post.

 The interim guidelines show how ICE’s priorities have pivoted since Biden took office.

 A Jan.
 20 memo issued by DHS ordered a 100-day pause on deportations — which a federal judge soon halted — and set temporary enforcement priorities while the agency underwent a review.
-Johnson, the acting ICE director, sought to clarify the new rules last week in an email to officials unsure how to operate in the meantime.
+Johnson, the acting ICE director, sought to clarify the new rules last week in an email to officials unsure of how to operate in the meantime.

 Immigrants should be considered public safety threats if they have an institutional record of violent behavior, well-documented gang affiliations or aggravated felony convictions, Johnson told senior staff.
 Such crimes would include murder, rape, child abuse and major drug offenses, and agents should prioritize those released after the issuance of the Jan.
 20 memo, he wrote.

 In instances where the aggravated felony is more than 10 years old and not the reason for a recent arrest, that individual would not be considered a public safety threat, Johnson indicated.
-Gang tattoos or records showing “loose affiliation with gang activity” would not meet the narrower criteria either.
+Gang tattoos or records showing “loose affiliation with gang activity” would also not meet the narrower criteria.

-Under Trump, ICE officials also said criminal offenders were the vast majority of those taken into custody by agents.
-But many of those arrested had convictions or pending charges for driving under the influence, traffic offenses and immigration violations such as reentering the country illegally.
+ICE officials said that under Trump, criminal offenders were the vast majority of those taken into custody by agents.
+But many of those arrested had convictions or pending charges for driving under the influence, traffic offenses and immigration violations, such as illegally reentering the country.

 John Sandweg, an acting director of ICE during the Obama administration, said the preliminary guidance was a good step toward improving the agency’s public image and the quality of its work.
-“No one judges the FBI by the number of arrests they make, they judge them by the quality of arrests,” Sandweg said.
+“No one judges the FBI by the number of arrests they make.
+They judge them by the quality of arrests,” Sandweg said.

 Measuring ICE’s performance according to the number of arrests and deportations, as Trump did, is “not a recipe for good law enforcement,” he said.
 “It’s a recipe for jacking up stats with the low-hanging fruit of the law enforcement system.”